Deep Spectral Prior: Supplementary Theoretical Proofs

 This supplementary section presents the complete mathematical proofs for the results stated in the main paper.
-These results form the theoretical foundation of the proposed methodology, and the detailed derivations provided here aim to enhance clarity and transparency.
-By including these extended proofs, we offer additional insight into the logical structure and assumptions underlying our approach, which may be of interest to readers seeking a deeper understanding of the theoretical aspects of our work.
+These results form the theoretical foundation of the proposed methodology, and the detailed derivations provided here aim to enhance clarity.
+By including these extended proofs, we offer additional insight into the logical structure and assumptions underlying our approach, which may be of interest to readers seeking a deeper understanding of the theoretical aspects of our work. \textbf{Corollary 2.1} (\textbf{Equivalence of Deep Spectral Prior Loss and Pixel-Space Error}).~ Let \(x, \hat{x} \in \mathbb{R}^m\), and let \(\mathcal{F} : \mathbb{R}^m \to \mathbb{C}^m\) denote the unitary discrete Fourier transform.
+Then